 A keystroke requiring two keys one after other, Emacs designates that as the modifier key + a dash + the first key + another dash + the second key.

 Vim is the improved version of the Vi editor.
-It follows a modal editing model, where users switch between different modes (insert, normal, visual, etc.) for different tasks.
+It follows a modal editing concept, where users switch between different modes (insert, normal, visual, etc.) for different tasks.

 This can be efficient once users are familiar with the modes.
-Vim is known for its efficiency once users become proficient with its modal approach and keyboard shortcuts.
 Vim allows customization through its configuration file, allowing users to tailor the editor to their preferences.

 Vim is lightweight and fast, making it a great choice for remote access and quick edits.
 Vim has a learning curve due to its unique modal approach and numerous keyboard shortcuts.
 Vim is suitable for users who want a powerful and efficient text editor, especially programmers who work in a terminal environment.